Cannabis (drug): Neuroimaging

-Although global abnormalities in white matter and grey matter are not consistently associated with heavy cannabis use, reduced hippocampal volume is consistently found.
+Although global abnormalities in white matter and grey matter are not consistently associated with cannabis use, reduced hippocampal volume is consistently found.
 Amygdala abnormalities are sometimes reported, although findings are inconsistent.

 Cannabis use is associated with increased recruitment of task-related areas, such as the dorsolateral prefrontal cortex, which is thought to reflect compensatory activity due to reduced processing efficiency.
 Cannabis use is also associated with downregulation of CB1 receptors.
 The magnitude of down regulation is associated with cumulative cannabis exposure, and is reversed after one month of abstinence.
 There is limited evidence that chronic cannabis use can reduce levels of glutamate metabolites in the human brain.

 Cannabis dependence

 About 9% of those who experiment with marijuana eventually become dependent according to DSM-IV (1994) criteria.
 A 2013 review estimates daily use is associated with a 10–20% rate of dependence.
 The highest risk of cannabis dependence is found in those with a history of poor academic achievement, deviant behavior in childhood and adolescence, rebelliousness, poor parental relationships, or a parental history of drug and alcohol problems.
 Of daily users, about 50% experience withdrawal upon cessation of use (i.e. are dependent), characterized by sleep problems, irritability, dysphoria, and craving.
 Cannabis withdrawal is less severe than withdrawal from alcohol.

-According to DSM-V criteria, 9% of those who are exposed to cannabis develop cannabis use disorder, compared to 20% for cocaine, 23% for alcohol and 68% for nicotine.
-Cannabis use disorder in the DSM-V involves a combination of DSM-IV criteria for cannabis abuse and dependence, plus the addition of craving, without the criterion related to legal troubles.
+According to DSM-5 criteria, 9% of those who are exposed to cannabis develop cannabis use disorder, compared to 20% for cocaine, 23% for alcohol and 68% for nicotine.
+Cannabis use disorder in the DSM-5 involves a combination of DSM-IV criteria for cannabis abuse and dependence, plus the addition of craving, without the criterion related to legal troubles.